-José Alvarado was born in Santa Monica, California and moved to Kansas at a young age.
-There he received his BFA in Painting and Drawing from Wichita State University and is currently pursuing his MFA at the LeRoy E. Hoffberger School of Painting at Maryland Institute College of Art.
+José Alvarado is a first generation born in the United States from an immigrant family of Guatemala and El Salvador.
+He was born in Santa Monica, California and moved to Kansas at a young age.
+There he received his BFA in Painting and Drawing from Wichita State University and is currently finishing his MFA at the LeRoy E. Hoffberger School of Painting at Maryland Institute College of Art.

 I am interested in how sensation travel through the framework of our perception to a state of boundlessness.
 A location where our mind is forced into a near transcendent sphere where logic and reason of an experience no longer take center stage, but rather the mind rises into a higher form of consciousness of the unknown.
 This embodying sensation is in lineage with the experience of the sublime.
 The psychological gap that is created in light of such occurrence I view to contain an order and chaotic nature.
 As a painter I drive the medium toward the rim of formlessness to provide a possible bridge into the essence of the sublime.